AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

   },
 ```

-Now that the new builder step is added, it has to be referenced in `package.json` file, alongside other metadata extraction scripts.
+Now that the new builder step is added, it has to be referenced in the `package.json` file, alongside other metadata extraction scripts.

 ```JSON
 // package.json